Michael Nesmith: Personal life

 Nesmith was married three times and had four children.

 He met his first wife, Phyllis Ann Barbour, in 1964, while at San Antonio College.
 Together, they had three children: Christian, born in 1965; Jonathan, born in 1968; and Jessica, born in 1970.
 Nesmith and Barbour divorced in 1972.

 Nesmith also had a son, Jason, born in August 1968 to Nurit Wilde, whom he met while working on The Monkees.

-In 1976, he married his second wife, Kathryn Bild.
+From 1976 to 1988, he was married to his second wife, Kathryn Bild, a screenwriter and television producer.

-In 2000, he married his third wife, Victoria Kennedy, but the marriage ended in divorce in 2011.
+In 2000, he married his third wife, Victoria Kennedy.
+The marriage ended in divorce in 2011.

 When the Monkees' TV series ended in 1968, Nesmith enrolled part-time at the University of California, Los Angeles, where he studied American history and music history.
 In 1973, Nesmith founded the Countryside Records label with Jac Holzman, the founder of Elektra Records.
-In 1974, Nesmith started Pacific Arts Records and released what he called "a book with a soundtrack", titled The Prison, as the company's first release.
+In 1974, Nesmith started Pacific Arts Corporation and released what he called "a book with a soundtrack", titled The Prison, as the company's first release.

 Health and death

 Nesmith was forced to cancel the last four dates of his 2018 tour with Micky Dolenz due to a "minor health scare".
 In an interview with Rolling Stone published on July 26 of that year, Nesmith said he had undergone quadruple bypass heart surgery, and had been hospitalized for over a month.

-Nesmith died from heart failure at his home in Carmel Valley, California, on December 10, 2021, at the age of 78.
+Nesmith died from heart failure at his home in Carmel Valley, California on December 10, 2021 at the age of 78, less than a month after his final performance.
+His family said in a statement:

+“With infinite love we announce that Michael Nesmith has passed away this morning in his home, surrounded by family, peacefully and of natural causes.”
 Dolenz memorialized Nesmith as "a dear friend and partner."